ajoshiusc/dr-csi-reg/README.md

-# Spectral MRI Data Processing Pipeline
+# Spectral MRI Data Registration Pipeline

 A Python toolkit for converting and processing spectral MRI data between MATLAB (.mat) and NIfTI formats, with advanced registration capabilities.